Cell Phones for Kids?

 5. Determine phone times: It's best to keep phones out of bedrooms at night and away from study areas in order to negate unnecessary distractions.

-6. Be clear that it's a privilege: A cellphone isn't a right; it's a privilege.
+6. Protect this privilege: A cellphone isn't a right; it's a privilege.
 You have the right at any time to take it away if rules are broken.
 Some parents even develop contracts for older kids to ensure they take cellphone use seriously.
+A cellphone is also a more expensive privilege that should be protected and taken care of.
+We recommend a sturdy phone like the iPhone 16 premium case from Ghostek.

 7. Lead by example: Kids learn from you.
 If you're texting at the dinner table or checking email when you should be spending time with the family, don't expect kids to do any different.